simonuxc/Beginner-friendly-DNN/README.md

 C
 ```
 # Calculations
+## Sum, activation and cost functions for forward propoagation
 It is necessary to calculate the sum values _z_ of every neuron in every hidden layer.
 We use the formula as follows (_M_ - number of neurons in the previous layer):
 ```math